Mapwize/mapwize-sdk-react-native/docs.md

 ```

-All instanciated maps are independant.
+All instaciated maps are independant.
 You can add multiple maps with different MapwizeConfiguration in your application.

 ## Using the remote api